-- The most important argument is fairness.
-Currently, those in the third sub-group each wield incrementally more voting power than those in the first two sub-groups.
-A supermajority vote of the first eight requires 2 of 3 for the two largest parties and 1 of 2 for those not affiliated with either of those two.
-A supermajority vote for the full commission requires 3 of 5 for the two largest parties and 3 of 4 for those not affiliated with either of those two.
-Thus, the supermajority requirement for various votes applies unevenly to the three sub-groups. - The share of "No Party Preference" voters in California has risen while the voters affiliated with the second-largest party has declined, to the point where they are comparable in size.
-As of 2022, if those registered with third parties are included, the third subpool includes nearly 1.2 million more Californians than the second-largest party. - Neither the 2010 nor the 2020 CRC had a commissioner affiliated with a third party (Green, Libertarian, etc.); an expanded third sub-group would improve the future odds for such a commissioner. - Having an additional commissioner could make it easier to reflect the state's wide geographical and social diversity. - Those involved with drafting the 2008 Voters First Act have stated that 14 was chosen simply as a reasonable and workable number for overall commission size and for the supermajority vote arrangement, and not for any other specific reasons. - As an odd number, 15 commissioners would help avoid tied votes (though note that, per CONST XXI.2.5, all official actions require nine affirmative votes, so this would only apply to unofficial polls and such).
+- The share of "No Party Preference" voters in California has risen while the voters affiliated with the second-largest party has declined, to the point where they are comparable in size.
+As of 2022, if those registered with third parties are included, the third subpool includes nearly 1.2 million more Californians than the second-largest party. - Neither the 2010 nor the 2020 CRC had a commissioner affiliated with a third party (Green, Libertarian, etc.); an expanded third sub-group would improve the future odds for such a commissioner. - Having an additional commissioner could make it easier to reflect the state's wide geographical and social diversity. - Those involved with drafting the 2008 Voters First Act have stated that 14 was chosen simply as a reasonable and workable number for overall commission size and for the supermajority vote arrangement, and not for any other specific reasons. - As an odd number, 15 commissioners would help avoid tied votes (though note that, per Cal.
+Const., art.
+XXI, § 2, subd. (a)(5), all official actions require nine affirmative votes, so this would only apply to unofficial polls and such).